-Um, so right now I actually am building out my cannabis cutie education courses.
+So right now, I actually am building out my cannabis cutie education courses.
 I’m doing it on a teachable platform where I’m catering to the millennial woman who is an entrepreneur and needs to either educate herself on cannabis science, history and laws.
 Because if you’re going to be a cannabis business, I believe you also need to advocate for the plant.
-Um, and then just in general, not many people had access to higher education.
-Like myself, I have an MBA and I have an undergrade degree in business, so I want to be able to translate all of those fundamental ideas and theories to them to help them really, um, gauge what it is they need to know to run a successful company.
-And during the covid pivot, I think it’s essential right now
+And then just in general, not many people had access to higher education, like myself.
+I have an MBA and I have an undergraduate degree in business, so I want to be able to translate all of those fundamental ideas and theories to them, to help them really gauge what it is they need to know to run a successful company.
+And during the COVID pivot, I think it’s essential right now.

 Alex Halperin (11:49):

-as somebody with an MBA or a lot of people are saying that covid is of accelerating the professionalization of the industry.
-Is that, is that something you agree with?
+As somebody with an MBA, a lot of people are saying that COVID is sort of accelerating the professionalization of the industry.
+Is that something you agree with?

 Tammy Pettigrew (11:59):

 I think so, yes.
-Well, this industry, if you think about the, you know, the past, what has happened with this country when something like this has happened, we’ve had to create jobs, we’ve had to create industry.
-So really I think the cannabis industry has to position themselves for the future.
+Well, this industry, if you think about the past, what has happened with this country when something like this has happened, we’ve had to create jobs, we’ve had to create industry.
+So, really, I think the cannabis industry has to position themselves for the future.
 We’re going to need something to fall back on and we’re going to need to generate revenue to kind of get ourselves back to where we were or close to it.
-And um, right now is a great time for us to get it together.
-I think, you know, that was already in motion, but I think COVID is accelerating it.
+And right now, is a great time for us to get it together.
+I think that was already in motion, but I think COVID is accelerating it.

 Donnell Alexander (12:33):

 When you mentioned things like this before that have happened and there being a reaction like this, where are you talking about Wars?
-Because clearly, you know, there’s not been anything exactly like,
+Because clearly there’s not been anything exactly like this.

 Tammy Pettigrew (12:43):

-yeah, the new deal, um, creating jobs in the new deal and then also, um, the 2008 package as well.
-So we have to do something to get ourselves back out.
+Yeah, the new deal, creating jobs in the new deal and then also the 2008 package as well.
+So, we have to do something to get ourselves back out.
 And I think this industry, I mean, it’s already in existence.
 Federal legalization is a possibility.

 Donnell Alexander (13:02):

-We’re also contending with the legislative slowdown in both Sacramento and probably across the country just because covert has taken over everything and state houses.
+We’re also contending with the legislative slowdown in both Sacramento and probably across the country just because COVID has taken over everything and state Houses.
 So that’s an issue to contend with.
 I wanted to just take it back a little bit.
-Well, maybe this is a hybrid question about you and your, your daughter and growing.
-I assume you’re not out at the beaches in orange County protesting for your right to gather.
-Okay.
+Well, maybe this is a hybrid question about you and your daughter in growing.
+I assume you’re not out at the beaches in orange County protesting for your right to garden.
 But your outdoors is growing or at least that’s part of it.
-What’s, what are you doing and is that just a philosophical thing you’re trying to pass on or is it a lifestyle professional thing down the road?
+What are you doing?
+Is that just a philosophical thing you’re trying to pass on or is it a lifestyle professional thing down the road?
 Where do you look at growing in terms of a family unit?

 Tammy Pettigrew (13:40):

-Um, I look at it from a lifestyle perspective.
-I mean this is, she’s going to learn how to make creams for, you know, our skin and for pain and she’ll see me making, you know, medicine in the kitchen.
-So for me it’s more a lifestyle thing.
-You know, I don’t want to push the business onto my child, but absolutely for her own benefit, if he knows how to do this for herself in the future.
+I look at it from a lifestyle perspective.
+I mean, she’s going to learn how to make creams for our skin and for pain and she’ll see me making medicine in the kitchen.
+So, for me it’s more a lifestyle thing.
+I don’t want to push the business onto my child, but absolutely for her own benefit, if she knows how to do this for herself in the future.